+

 The dangers of independent recommendations in the board

 According to Kleinsasser (1995), a good board chair should describe what he or she plans to do to the board members before taking any action.
-A board chair should lead with example to other members about the importance of openness in the organization.
+A board chair should lead by example to other members about the importance of openness in the organization.
 By doing so, the board members are likely to provide support in the decisions since they learn that the board members want to avoid conflicts.
 It is advisable for Fischer to do the same thing.
 He should first communicate to the members of the board first on what he intends.

 In case Fischer formulates a recommendation on her own, her decision is likely to face resistance.
 This is because the members are likely to feel that they are being excluded in making critical decisions of an organization.
 This act can therefore fuel conflicts in the organization.